nyanpasu64/exotracker-cpp/src/DESIGN.md

 There is only 1 audio thread, which runs callbacks called by PortAudio.
 This is how OpenMPT works as well.

-The audio system (`OverallSynth`) is driven by sound synthesis callbacks.
-Every time the audio callback calls `OverallSynth.synthesize_overall()`, it synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).
+The audio system (`OverallSynth`) is driven by sound synthesis callbacks (operates on a pull model).
+Every time PortAudio calls the audio callback which calls `OverallSynth.synthesize_overall()`, OverallSynth synthesizes a fixed number of samples, using `EventQueue` to know when to trigger new ticks (frame or vblank).

+By contrast, FamiTracker's synth thread pushes to a queue with backpressure.

 Alternatives to this design:

 - Synthesizing 1 tick of audio at a time from the callback thread is also an acceptable option.
 - Synthesizing audio in a separate "synth thread", and splitting into fixed-size chunks queued up and read by the "output thread", is unacceptable since it generates latency.
 (This is how FamiTracker works.)
 Even with a length-0 queue, the synth thread can run 1 audio block ahead of the output thread.

+### PortAudio audio output

+AudioThreadHandle sends audio to computer speakers, and is intended for GUI mode with concurrent editing of the document during playback.
+AudioThreadHandle uses doc::GetDocument to handles audio/GUI locking and sends a raw `Document const &` to OverallSynth.

+In the absence of concurrent editing, you can use OverallSynth directly and avoid locking and unlocking std::mutex.

+This has precedent: I believe libopenmpt does not talk directly to an output device, but merely exposes a callback api with no knowledge of locks or portaudio.
+(OpenMPT allows simple edits to patterns without locks!
+Complex edits require locking though.) libopenmpt can be called via ffmpeg or foobar2000, which have their own non-speaker output mechanisms.

 ### Audio components